-SAN FRANCISCO -- It's time for the information security community to stop pointing fingers at malicious actors and emphasizing the burgeoning threat landscape, and instead begin evolving enterprise information security strategy and infrastructure to emphasize big data
+SAN FRANCISCO -- It's time for the information security community to stop pointing fingers at malicious actors and emphasizing the burgeoning threat landscape, and instead begin evolving enterprise information security strategy and infrastructure to emphasize big data analysis and interconnectivity.

 We make the mistake of trying to design durable entities, when we should be designing systems that prove to be anti-fragile.